usedToBeTomas/pile-of-feather/README.md

 ---

 # Documentation
-The library is structured in 2 files, pof.py (pile of feather) is the library for creating and training neural networks and pod.py (pile of data) is the library for importing your own data to create a training dataset for the neural network.
+The library is structured in 2 files, pof.py (pile of feather) is used to create and train neural networks, pod.py (pile of data) is used import your own data to generate a training dataset.
 ## pof.py - neural network module
 Install module
 ```cmd